-Property taxes increased by a net \$3.8 million.
-Property taxes for general purposes increased by \$4.7 million due to the rise in assessed property values.
-This was offset by a decrease in taxes for debt service of \$.8 million.
+Property taxes increased by a net \$3.9 million.
+Property taxes for general purposes increased by \$5.5 million due to the rise in assessed property values.
+This was offset by a decrease in taxes for debt service of \$1.7 million.

-Expenditures increased by a net of \$8.1 million primarily in instruction, pupil services, and other expenses. \$6.6 million of this increase was due to spending of the COVID-19 related grants and \$1.5 million in special education instruction & instruction-related services.
-There was also a \$1.2 million increase related to capital outlay and depreciation.
-There was a \$.7 million increase in staff development & school administration.
-Nutrition expenses increased by \$1 million due to the additional meals served.
-Other pupil services related to health, counselors, and psychologists increased by \$2.1 million.
-Maintenance & operations related expenses were increased by \$.6 million for utilities (students were not in school 100% of the time in the prior year), \$.8 million for the construction of Quarry Trail, and \$.3 million in routine restricted maintenance (RRMA) projects.
-ASB expenses increased by \$1.7 million and district paid stipends were higher by \$.3 million, now that athletics and activities have increased since the start of the pandemic.
-These expenses were offset by a \$9.6 million decrease in pension expense.
+Expenditures increased by a net of \$12.8 million primarily in instruction and pupil services. \$11.7 million of the increase was due to salary increases, which affected multiple functions.
+In Instructional and Instructional-Related expenses, COVID-19 related spending was \$11.5 million less than the previous year, while Special Education expenses were \$4.6 million higher. \$3.9 million was also spent of the new AMIM Block grant funding.
+STRS-on-Behalf was \$1.2 million less than 2021/22.
+Nutrition expenses increased by \$.7 million due to the additional meals served.
+Maintenance and operations related expenses were increased by \$.5 million for utilities and \$.3 million in routine restricted maintenance (RRMA) projects.
+ASB expenses increased by \$1 million as athletics and activities have further increased since the pandemic.
+These expenses were offset by a \$2.9 million decrease in pension expense.